 After 8kms and 750m ascent, we arrived just after first light and were able to enjoy a welcome cuppa and tasty treats whilst the coloured bands of dawn were drawn back across the night sky.

 Not usually being one for out-and-back hikes, I was pleasantly surprised (as was everyone else) to prove correct the guides promise of a completely different experience on the return journey.
-Of course, it was in daylight, but the early hour with mild temperatures and magic hour light surrounding us, lured us back down the hill.
+Of course, it was in daylight, but the early hour with mild temperatures and magic hour light surrounding us, gently lured us back down the hill.

 For the early returners, we were given the option of popping out to see Redbank Gorge at the base of the climb and return to the carpark at a specific time.
 This was one example of how the guides accommodated varied levels of experience and fitness.
 As an experienced independent hiker or if you’re like “fast-Len” (as one Kiwi on the trip become known), they gently allow you extra challenges or side trips so not to get bored or feel stuck in a caterpillar crawl.